h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 - Make the code more generic (to allow reuse for other races)
 - Oracle harass
 - Allow 3gate stalker all in to expand and go on with the game if the presure wont break in
+- Scout for proxy pylons
+- Scout for Dark Templas and adapt
+- Send 2 probes to attack enemy workers that get too close to our pylons/nexus

 ## FIXME